Skip to main content

 + Evidence Based Practices in Corrections

-Special permission is required to register for these courses.
-Criminal Justice majors may apply these credits to their required directed electives.
+Special permission is required to register.
+Criminal Justice majors can apply these credits toward their directed electives requirement.

 This course will introduce students to the history, practice and theory of Evidence-based Practice in the field of corrections/criminal justice.
 Students will explore the principles of effective intervention through highly interactive activities and discussion.
 Students will discuss and identify personal goals to enhance professional effectiveness.